crl123/Cholesky-OMPC-HDF5-nvcomp/README.md

 # Cholesky Factorization on Heterogeneous Clusters
 This project implements a high-performance, out-of-core Cholesky factorization algorithm.
 It is designed to efficiently handle large, dense matrices that exceed a single node's memory capacity.
-The solution leverages a combination of MPI, OpenMP, CUDA, and HDF5 to distribute computational tasks and manage data across a cluster of nodes equipped with GPUs.
+The solution leverages a combination of OMPC, CUDA, NVCOMP, and HDF5 to distribute computational tasks and manage data across a cluster of nodes equipped with GPUs.
 # Key Features
 * **Out-of-Core Execution:** Processes matrices larger than available main memory by storing blocks on disk using the HDF5 library.
 * **Hybrid Parallelism:** Combines OMPC for inter-node communication.